hosseinphy/hazizi.github.io/_posts/2021-11-19-Bigdata_analysis.md

 layout: single
 title: "Big Data Analysis"
 date: 2021-11-19 12:00:00 -0000
 categories: big data spark machine learning
 excerpt: Perform data analysis and machine learning on large messy data sets.
 ---
 ## Summary
 In this project have parsed, cleaned, and processed a 10 GB set of XML files of user actions on the Stack Overflow website.
 By performing SQL-like queries on Spark RDDs and DataFrames, we have answered questions about user behavior to predict the long-term behavior of new users.
 We have trained a word2vec model and a classification model on tags associated with questions.
-These machine learning pipeline were implemented using Spark ML.
+These machine learning pipelines were implemented using Spark ML.

 ## Data format & parsing